codesnail/CarND-Traffic-Sign-Classifier/writeup_template.md

 The second image might be difficult to classify because again the background differences from the training set.
 In this particular case, 1/3rd of the image background is white, and bright orange on the bottom right may cause the network to misidentify the boundary.

-The third image maybe difficult because the image is somewhat brighter on the edges possibly due to reflection.
+The third image maybe difficult because the image is taken from an angle and appears somewhat skewed, which maybe the case with a real camera or video frame capturing the image.

-The fourth image of no-entry sign maybe difficult because the picture is taken from a slight bottom angle and more of the post is visible in the picture.
+The fourth image of no-entry sign maybe difficult because there are writings scratched in and stickers pasted on the sign, which again maybe the case with signs encountered in the real world.

 The last image maybe difficult because the image is somewhat faded.